 What you learn about British media will surprise you.
 Many Americans assume that British media mirrors its American counterparts, but through this course, you will find that’s really not true.
 MCJ499/599 will help uncover the real story and the myriad reasons for the differences, including the answers to these and many other important questions:

 • What are red tops, and are they leading British journalism into the sewer?

 • Why is advertising in British media so darn racy, and how do regulators keep it from going too far?

 • What is the fastest route into public relations in the U.K.?

 • Why do American movie stars prefer to challenge use of information in the press in the UK rather than the US?

-• What goes into building a brand like Wimbledon?
+• What goes into building a brand like Wimbledon or Twickenham?
 And why does that matter?

 You'll hear from the experts in these fields while learning your way around one of the world's most exciting and globally active cities.
-And you'll come home with a well-developed blog that can show potential employers your creative skills as well as your writing abilities.
+And you'll come home with a well-developed blog that can show potential employers your creative skills as well as your writing abilities and multi-media skills.
 It's a great way to learn!